 The retail search landscape is fundamentally changing.
 AI-powered search engines like Amazon Rufus, Walmart GenAI, and ChatGPT Browse are reshaping how customers discover products.
-For CPG brands, this means semantic content isn't optional—it's essential.
+For CPG brands, semantic content isn’t optional—it’s essential.

 The AI Search Revolution